 What to wear for your driving test

 Should someone’s appearance matter?
-Should it matter if someone has tattoos all over their body/face?
-These are controversial questions that many would say “shouldn’t matter”.
+Should it matter if someone has tattoos all over their body and face?
+These are controversial questions that many would say do not matter.

 However, according to Leonard Mlodinow, the best-selling author of Subliminal: How Your Unconscious Mind Rules Your Behaviour, it does matter and I am inclined to agree with him.